Most cases of cancer of the ovary (ovarian cancer) develop in older women

 - A chest X-ray to check if the cancer has spread to your lungs.

 - Removal (aspiration) of fluid.
-If your abdomen has swollen with fluid leading to ascites (a collection of fluid in the abdomen) then a sample can be taken.
+If your abdomen has swollen with fluid leading to a collection of fluid in the abdomen (ascites) then a sample can be taken.
 This is done by numbing a small area of skin on the abdomen, using local anaesthetic.
 A fine needle is then inserted through the abdominal wall and some fluid is drawn out.
 This fluid can then be looked at under the microscope to look for cancer cells.

-- Even if you do not have fluid in the abdomen, cells may still be obtained by passing a needle through the skin into the abdomen under X-ray control (percutaneous image-guided biopsy).
+- Even if you do not have fluid in the abdomen, cells may still be obtained by passing a needle through the skin into the abdomen.
+This is done accurately with the help of an ultrasound or CT scan (percutaneous image-guided biopsy).

 - Laparoscopy.
 This is a procedure to look inside your abdomen by using a laparoscope.
 A laparoscope is like a thin telescope with a light source.
 It is used to light up and magnify the structures inside the abdomen.
 A laparoscope is passed into the abdomen through a small cut (incision) in the skin.
 The ovaries and other internal organs can be seen.
 You would normally have a general anaesthetic for this.
 Also, small samples (biopsies) can be taken to be looked at under the microscope to detect and confirm cancer cells.